garrandall/popular-music-data/tracks/southside-lloyd-ashanti.md

 ATL Georgia, what do we do for ya
 Bull doggin' like we Georgetown Hoyas
 (Can you pick me up tonight, take me anywhere you like) Shorty let's ride, in my Cadillac (Cadillac)
 Tilt yo seat back
 And everything'll be coo (yeah)
 Side girl (yeah)
-Alright (oooh-oh-no, no-ooh-hooh)
+Alright (oh-oh-no, no-oh-hooh)
 So what you wann do (we goin kick it tonight) (yeah-yeah, yeah-yeah, only at the southside)
 I know it, that you ain't used to this country boy